kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 ## Add the copper current collector{pagestep}

-Make sure the large tubing holes of the [current collector](fromstep){qty: 1} align with the endplate.
+Make sure the large tubing holes of the [current collector][copper current collectors](fromstep){qty: 1} align with the endplate.

 ![](images/cell-assembly/b.jpg)

 ## Add the anode grafoil current collector {pagestep}

-Make sure the large tubing holes of the [grafoil current collector](fromstep){qty: 1} align with the copper current collector.
+Make sure the large tubing holes of the [grafoil current collector][grafoil current collectors](fromstep){qty: 1} align with the copper current collector.

 ![](images/cell-assembly/c.jpg)

 ## Add the anode outer gasket {pagestep}

-Place one [outer gasket](fromstep){qty: 1} on top of the assembly, using the bolts to guide the gasket and align it with the fluid holes in the cell body.
+Place one [outer gasket][outer gaskets](fromstep){qty: 1} on top of the assembly, using the bolts to guide the gasket and align it with the fluid holes in the cell body.

 ![](images/cell-assembly/d.jpg)

 ## Add the anode flow frame {pagestep}

-Place one [flow frame][flow frames](fromstep){qty: 1} on top of the assembly, with the barbs and tubing facing downward into the cell assembly tool.
+Place one flow frame on top of the assembly, with the barbs and tubing facing downward into the cell assembly tool.

 ![](images/cell-assembly/e.jpg)